pmelsted/bifrost/README.md

   > Mandatory with required argument:

-   -g, --input-graph-file   Input graph file to query in gfa(.gz) or bfg -q, --input-query-file   Input query file in fasta/fastq(.gz)
+   -g, --input-graph-file   Input graph file to query in gfa(.gz) or bfg -q, --input-query-file   Input query file in fasta/fastq(.gz).
+Each record is a query.
                             Multiple files can be provided as a list in a text file (one file per line) -o, --output-file        Prefix for output file
-   -e, --ratio-kmers        Ratio of k-mers from queries that must occur in the graph (default: 0.8)

    > Optional with required argument:

-   -I, --input-index-file   Input index file associated with graph to query in bfi format -C, --input-color-file   Input color file associated with the graph to query in color.bfg format
-                            Presence/absence of queries will be output for each color -t, --threads            Number of threads (default: 1) -k, --kmer-length        Length of k-mers (default: read from input graph if built with Bifrost or 31) -m, --min-length         Length of minimizers (default: read from input graph if built with Bifrost, auto otherwise)
+   -e, --min_ratio-kmers    Minimum ratio of k-mers from each query that must occur in the graph -E, --min-nb-colors      Minimum number of colors from each query that must occur in the graph -I, --input-index-file   Input index file associated with graph to query in bfi format -C, --input-color-file   Input color file associated with the graph to query in color.bfg format -t, --threads            Number of threads (default: 1) -k, --kmer-length        Length of k-mers (default: read from input graph if built with Bifrost or 31) -m, --min-length         Length of minimizers (default: read from input graph if built with Bifrost, auto otherwise)